-Reference to the table 1, it is a logic that the language spoken in Indonesia is also diverse, recorded about 746 local languages.4 Although the “official” language used is the Bahasa Indonesia which is also known as the language of unity, yet as many as 79.5 per cent of the population of Indonesia speaks the local language as a colloquial language.5 This shows that although there is a national language, but does not exclude the existence of local languages.
-Another interesting information, Indonesia also have the biodiversity that is so abundant.
-As 5,131,100 biodiversity recorded in the world or 15.3 percent is in Indonesia.6
+While refering to this table, it is only logical to see that the languages spoken in Indonesia are also diverse with about 746 local languages.4 Although the “official” language used is Bahasa Indonesia which is also known as the “language of unity”, yet as many as 79.5 per cent of the population of Indonesia speaks their own local language as a colloquial language.5 This shows that although there is a national language, it does not supercede the existence of local languages.
+Another interesting fact is that Indonesia also has an abundant biodiversity.
+Out of 5,131,100 biodiversity recorded in the world 15.3 percent is in Indonesia.6

-With such a context it is not surprising that Genome Resources, Traditional Knowledge, and Folklore (GRTKF) has been a massive discussion in the last ten years in Indonesia.
-This condition is in line with the urgent global trend to continuously dialogue issues on protection and preservation the GRTKF since circa 1990.7 One of the discussions rollings is about how to protecting and preserving the GRTKF through archiving the traditional knowledge.
+With such a context it is not surprising that Genome Resources, Traditional Knowledge, and Folklore (GRTKF) have been a massive discussion in the last ten years in Indonesia.
+This condition is in line with the urgent global trend to continuously dialogue issues on protection and preservation and has been a part of the GRTKF since circa 1990.7 One of the discussions is about how to protect and preserve the GRTKF through the archiving of traditional knowledge.

-Some countries are rapidly responsive in elaborating archiving method including New Zealand, Canada, and Australia.
-Unlike the conditions in Indonesia, the development of discussions on GRTKF issues and archiving methods in Indonesia is not as massive as it does on the global level.
-At least until now, the Indonesian National Archives (ANRI) has not discussed the issue of GRTKF on systematic and deeply ways.
-Although ANRI formulates ensuring the safety of national assets’ as one of its aims.
-Where one of the national assets is in the cultural form.
-It is as stated in the Law on Records and Archives Administration Number 43, 2009.
-ANRI's role so far in the issue of traditional knowledge is still limited as the institution that holds some of the recognition certificates given by UNESCO over Indonesia Oral and Intangible Cultural Traditions.
+Some countries are rapidly responsive in developing archiving methods including New Zealand, Canada, and Australia.
+Unlike the conditions in Indonesia, the development of discussions on GRTKF issues and archiving methods in Indonesia are not as massive as on the global level.
+At least until now, the Indonesian National Archives (ANRI) has not discussed the issue of GRTKF in a systematic way, even though ANRI lists ensuring the safety of national assets as one of its aims where one of the national assets is in the cultural form.
+This goal is stated in the Law on Records and Archives Administration Number 43, 2009.
+So far, ANRI's role in the issue of traditional knowledge is still limited as the institution that holds some of the recognition certificates given by UNESCO over Indonesia Oral and Intangible Cultural Traditions.

-This description indicates that in spite of the policy framework reflected in one of the objectives of Indonesian national archival system, it is to ensure the safety of national assets in the form of culture.
-However, the active role of archival institutions (particularly, ANRI) that are more intensive has not been able to manifest itself in empirical reality.
-This study elaborates the problems of the issues of traditional knowledge and archival in its interests to encourage the active participation of archival institutions (in particular, ANRI) in the protection and preservation of traditional knowledge in Indonesia.
+This description indicates that in spite of the policy framework reflected in one of the objectives of the Indonesian national archival system, it is to ensure the safety of national assets in the form of culture.
+However, the active role of archival institutions (particularly ANRI) that are more intensive have not been able to manifest themselves in empirical reality.
+This study elaborates on the problems of traditional knowledge and archives in their interests to encourage the active participation of archival institutions (in particular, ANRI) in the protection and preservation of traditional knowledge in Indonesia.

 Research Question

-Based on the description on the introduction, the issues to be elaborated in this research can be formulated in the following question:
+Based on the description in the introduction, the issues to be elaborated in this research can be formulated in the following question:

-“How does archival instituions in indonesia participation to traditional knowledge protection and preservation issues?”
+“How do archival institutions in Indonesia deal with traditional knowledge protection and preservation issues?”

 Conceptual Framework